operator-framework/operator-sdk/website/content/en/docs/olm-integration/quickstart-bundle.md

 If you are working with package manifests, see the [package manifests quickstart][quickstart-package-manifests] once you have completed the *Setup* section below.

+**Important:** this guide assumes your project was scaffolded with `operator-sdk init --project-version=3-alpha`.
+These features are unavailable to projects of version `2` or less; this information can be found by inspecting your `PROJECT` file's `version` value.

 ## Setup

 Let's first walk through creating an Operator for `memcached`, a distributed key-value store.